snailonbail/obsidian-vault/Roll Tempus/Moves.md

 * Burn          - Receive some damage at the start of each turn
 * Angry        - Both deal and receive more damage
 * Hex           - Receive more damage from the curse user
-* Stun          - Character is unable to do any action
+* Stun          - The character is unable to do any action
 * Hidden     - Make enemies not target the user if possible
 * Poison      - Receive some damage at the end of each turn

 Passives
-* Pack Tatics                   - Get bonus strength and dexterity for each active party member       - giant rat
+* Pack Tactics                   - Get bonus strength and dexterity for each active party member       - giant rat
 * Crushing Force            - Deals bonus damage to stunned enemies                                          - altor
 * Keen Eye                      - Higher chance of dodging strength and dexterity moves                  - catxel
 * Dark One's Blessing    - Receive a shield each time the character defeats a foe                       - curiobot